Mary Deros: Municipal politics

 Gérald Tremblay resigned as mayor of Montreal in November 2012 and was replaced by Michael Applebaum.
 Deros continued as a member of the executive committee, keeping responsibility for cultural communities while relinquishing the youth portfolio.
 She resigned from Union Montreal on 5 December 2012, saying that she preferred the new mayor's collegial approach to government.
 Deros kept her position on the executive committee after Laurent Blanchard succeeded Applebaum as interim mayor in June 2013.

-By virtue of holding her city council seat, Deros also serves on the Villeray—Saint-Michel—Parc-Extension borough council.
+By virtue of holding her city council seat, Deros also served on the Villeray—Saint-Michel—Parc-Extension borough council.

 Federal and provincial politics

 The Montreal Gazette reported in February 2003 that Deros was considering a candidacy for the provincial Action démocratique du Québec.
 This rumour came to nothing.
 She sought the Quebec Liberal Party nomination for a by-election in Laurier-Dorion the following year, but withdrew from the contest prior to the nomination meeting.

 In 2007, Deros sought the Liberal Party of Canada nomination in Papineau for the next Canadian federal election.
 She finished second against Justin Trudeau.